camoverride/emotion-detector/README.md

 - `Procfile`
 - `runtime.txt`

+## Tests

+Test model functions that are called by the Flask server:

+`python -m unittest tests/face_utils_tests.py`

 ## TO-DO List
 CURRENT STATE: with firewall exception, this successfully does a videoplayback and streams dummy predictions.
 Major next steps are setting up HTTPS so that the video playback always works and then setting up model servers.